JEllis66/JEllis66/README.md

 ---

-I love videogames and can be found here if you'd like to play: https://steamcommunity.com/id/JmEllis/
+I love videogames and can be found here if you'd like to play: [My Steam Profile Page](https://steamcommunity.com/id/JmEllis/)

 <!--
 **JEllis66/JEllis66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.